 Released on the Véga label, Mme.
 Gobet’s recording of Schmitt’s Trois danses shared billing with piano music by four other French contemporary composers (Georges Auric, Claude Delvincourt, André Jolivet and Jean Rivier).

 I own a copy of the original Véga LP as well as the Forgotten Records CD reissue, so I can attest to the fine quality of the transfer.
-The CD rendition can be ordered easily from the Forgotten Records website, and the company ships its products worldwide.
+The CD rendition can be ordered from the Forgotten Records website, and the company ships its products worldwide.

-These days, Trois danses no longer holds the distinction of being Schmitt’s most frequently performed solo piano work.
+These days, Trois danses no longer holds the distinction of being Florent Schmitt’s most oft-performed solo piano work.
 And yet, considering its inspiration, inventiveness and appeal, there’s no reason why pianists of today shouldn’t investigate this music and introduce it to a new generation of music-lovers.

 What’s more, this score was also orchestrated by the composer — just as Schmitt would do with many of his other piano suites.